 Certain pronouncements have been issued by the IASB or the IFRS Interpretations Committee ("IFRIC") that are mandatory for accounting periods ending after these consolidated financial statements.
-Some are not applicable or do not have a significant impact to the Company and have been excluded from the discussion below.
+Some are not applicable or do not have a significant impact to the Company are not disclosed.